lexibank/tlopo/out/vol3/chapter4.md

 A term specifically denoting the centre or main part of the trunk does not appear to be reconstructable for POc.

 Terms for different types of wood or tissue in woody stems are present in Wayan, Tikopia and Nduke.
 Tikopia tai denotes the heartwood or dense inner wood of a tree trunk and kanofi the sapwood or soft outer layers of wood b1;:tween the heartwood and the bark.
 PPn terms for these two types of wood are reconstructable.
 The cognate set of Tongan tahi, Samoan taia and Tikopia tai attest to PPn &ast;tahi '(heart)wood' (POLLEx), but I have not found any non-Polynesian cognates of this form.
-A corresponding term for sapwood, &ast;taitea, is recon- structable for PNPn only and is a compound of &ast;tai 'heartwood' and &ast;tea 'white'.
+A corresponding term for sapwood, &ast;taitea, is reconstructable for PNPn only and is a compound of &ast;tai 'heartwood' and &ast;tea 'white'.
 Again I have found no non-Polynesian cognates.

 <table>
 <tr>